 - Fish tend to eat natural feed as they are raised in oceans (their natural habitation)

-- You can stock as many as the number of fishes that you want
+- You can stock as many as the number of fish that you want

-- Fishes raised in this type of pond tend to grow faster
+- Fish raised in this type of pond tend to grow faster

 Disadvantages Of Cage Or Pen Tanks

 - Water pollution can happen which can make you lose all your fish